Build a Personal Website with Astro, Cloudflare Pages, D1, and Front Matter CMS

 Internationalization (i18n)

-The Content Collections API covers YAML and JSON formats as well as those of Markdown and MDX.
-I chose YAML for storing translation data because of its brevity.
+Speaking of the content formats, it covers YAML and JSON formats as well as Markdown/MDX.
+I use YAML for storing translation data because of its brevity.

 content directory tree